gerstner-hub/libcosmos/README.md

 integrate more socket types in the future.
 The `sendmsg()` and `recvmsg()` is also supported and some more common ancillary message types like file descriptor passing over UNIX domain sockets is implemented.

+Furthermore memory mapping support has been added since library version 2.1.

 Future Directions
 =================